RonaldoMPF/ToPresente/README.md

 Assuming tox is installed and we're inside the project

-Run all enviroments (styling and linting included)
+Run all enviroments (both python 2.7 and python 3.5)

 ```
 tox
 ```

-You can run the tests for both python 2.7 and python 3.5
+You can run the tests for python 2.7

 ```
-tox -e py27,py35
+tox -e py27
 ```

-### And coding style tests and liting

-You can run coding style tests and python liting
+You can run the tests for python 3.5

 ```
-tox -e pep8, pylint
+tox -e py35
 ```

 ## Built With